jon-wei/druid/docs/content/tutorials/tutorial-batch-hadoop.md

 ## Querying your data

-Your data should become fully available within a minute or two.
+Your data should become fully available within a minute or two after the task completes.
 You can monitor this process on your Coordinator console at [http://localhost:8081/#/](http://localhost:8081/#/).

 Once the data is loaded, please follow the [query tutorial](../tutorial/query.html) to run some example queries on the newly loaded data.